amritpandey23/amritpandey23.github.io/posts/why-do-we-need-tests/index.md

 .. slug: why-do-we-need-tests
 .. date: 2019-06
 .. tags: software development, webdev, javascript
-.. category: programming
+.. category: Software Engineering
 .. link:
 .. description: Running a program without tests is like using a mathematical formula without proof.
 We “hope” program will work as expected for every input.
 .. type: text
 -->